ChrisDevAI/chess-ai-tutor/README.md

 **Live FRONTEND ONLY Demo:** https://chess-ai-tutor-react.web.app

-If you want full functionality, run the backend locally.
+If you want full functionality, run locally.

 ---